iftekmahmud/iftekmahmud.github.io/blog/shodan/README.md

 Developed by John Matherly in 2009, Shodan is a search engine that continuously scans the internet, cataloging devices and services by collecting service banners — metadata returned by servers and devices when queried.
 These banners include details like software versions, open ports, and device types.
 Shodan primarily targets protocols such as HTTP (ports 80, 443), FTP (port 21), SSH (port 22), Telnet (port 23), SNMP (port 161), SIP (port 5060), and RTSP (port 554), among others, covering over 200 services.

+By querying Shodan, you can:

+- **Discover Uncharted Assets:** Organizations often overlook internet-facing devices like misconfigured servers, IoT devices, or legacy systems.
+A query like `port:22 product:OpenSSH country:IN` can uncover SSH servers in India that a client didn’t know were exposed, expanding your attack surface analysis.
+- **Identify Configuration Weaknesses:** Banners often expose software versions or default settings (e.g., `http.title:"Index of /"` for directory listings), highlighting misconfigurations ripe for exploitation.
+- **Pinpoint Vulnerabilities:** With filters like `vuln:CVE-2014-0160`, Shodan flags systems potentially affected by known exploits, such as Heartbleed, allowing you to prioritize testing efforts.
+- **Monitor Emerging Threats:** Queries like `port:80 country:CA after:2025-04-01` track newly exposed web servers, enabling proactive defense against recent misconfigurations.

+This reconnaissance lays the groundwork for a comprehensive penetration testing engagement, providing a starting point to assess a target’s security posture before active testing begins.

-For security researchers, Shodan is invaluable for reconnaissance, vulnerability assessment, and identifying misconfigured or exposed devices.
-However, its power comes with responsibility — unauthorized access to devices found via Shodan is illegal and unethical.
+Note: Unauthorized access to devices found via Shodan is illegal and unethical.
 This guide focuses on legitimate, ethical use cases for penetration testing, asset management, and threat intelligence.

 ## Getting Started with Shodan